DavidJKTofan/davidtofan.com/content/articles/interactive-map-cloud-data-center-locations.md

 ## Data Center Locations

-This can be a useful tool for visualizing the locations and availability of cloud providers, which specifically offer [Zero Trust](https://www.cloudflare.com/learning/security/glossary/what-is-zero-trust/) services.
+This can be a useful tool for visualizing the locations and availability of cloud providers, which specifically offer [Zero Trust](https://www.cloudflare.com/learning/security/glossary/what-is-zero-trust/) services, or similar.

 ### The Development... 🛠️